The Weapon That Forgot Who Was Holding It — Modern Paraphrase | fresh.bible

 Now the perspective shifts dramatically. was the superpower of the ancient world — brutal, expansive, terrifying.
 Every small nation lived in their shadow.
 And God said something about them that would have been shocking to hear:

-"Woe to — the rod of my anger.
+"Woe to Assyria — the rod of my anger.
 The staff in their hands?
 That's my fury.
 I'm the one who sent them against a godless nation.
 I commanded them against the people who provoked my wrath — to plunder, to seize, to trample them into the mud of the streets."

 But here's the twist:

-"But that's not what thinks they're doing.
+"But that's not what Assyria thinks they're doing.
 That's not what's in their heart.
 What's in their heart is destruction — wiping out nation after nation."

 Then God quoted the king's own internal monologue — the way he saw himself:

-God made it clear: once he's finished using to discipline , there would be a reckoning for all that arrogance:
+God made it clear: once he's finished using to , there would be a reckoning for all that arrogance:

 Because listen to what the king said about himself: